Eyeman420/rePatch-Manager/README.md

 # rePatch-Manager
 ## Description
-App homebrew enable and disable rePatch game.
+Homebrew app to enable and disable rePatch game.
 Useful to enable and disable mods that using rePatch.
 Tested with FW 3.60 and 3.65

 ## Changelong